PTrungTruc/Coffee-Shop-Management/README.txt

+-- This project is developed for research and learning purposes --

 --- Requirement ---
 * Visual Studio (install all neccessary to run ASP.NET project)
 * SQL Server Management Studio Management Studio